 QEMU is a hosted virtual machine emulator that provides a set of different hardware and device models for the guest machine.
 For the host, QEMU appears as a regular process scheduled by the standard Linux scheduler, with its own process memory.
 In the process, QEMU allocates a memory region that the guest sees as physical and executes the virtual machine’s CPU instructions.

 With KVM, QEMU can just create a virtual machine with virtual CPUs (vCPUs) that the processor is aware of and runs native-speed instructions.
-When a special instruction is reached by KVM, like the ones that interacts with the devices or to special memory regions, vCPU pauses and informs QEMU of the cause of pause, allowing hypervisor to react to that event.
+When a special instruction is reached by KVM, like the ones that interacts with the devices or to special memory regions, vCPU pauses and informs QEMU of the cause of pause, allowing the hypervisor to react to that event.

-LibVirt is an Open Source toolkit to manage virtualization platforms.
-Libvirt is collection of softwares which allow to manage virtual machines and other virtualization functionality, such as storage and network interface management.
-LibVirt is proposing to define virtual components in a XML-formatted configurations, that are able to be translated into QEMU command line.
+LibVirt is an open source toolkit to manage virtualization platforms.
+Libvirt is collection of different software that allows you to manage virtual machines and other virtualization functionality, such as storage and network interface management (see Figure 2.1).
+LibVirt is proposing to define virtual components in a XML-formatted configurations, that are able to be translated into the QEMU command line.